Abdob/FRS-Transceiver/README.md

 bladeRF-cli -i

-View your radio's configuration and set frequency and sample rate to match the trasnmitter.
+View your radio's configuration and set frequency and sample rate to match the trasnmitter:

 print